Michael Holding: Anti-racism

 In July 2020, during a rain delay in the England v West Indies Test series, Holding was asked on Sky Sports by Ian Ward for his thoughts on the pre-match kneeling of both teams in respect of the Black Lives Matter movement.
 His widely reported comments on his personal experience of, and his views on, institutionalised racism were widely welcomed as moving, sincere, and eloquently constructive.

 Personal life

-Holding's first marriage was to Cherine Holding, a Sri Lankan, who he met when touring Australia in the late 1970s.
+Holding's first marriage was to Cherine Holding, a Sri Lankan, whom he met when touring Australia in the late 1970s.
 Their son was born in 1981.
 He is now married to Laurie-Ann Holding, an indigenous Antiguan; they have no children together.
 Holding has also fathered three other children from three other relationships, including a daughter born in 1979, and another daughter in 1988, both of whom have Jamaican mothers.
 During the COVID-19 pandemic, Holding spent much of his time in the Cayman Islands.